 Government Canyon State Natural Area

-First opened to the public in October, 2005, Government Canyon State Natural Area offers more than 40 miles of trails for hiking.
-You can also camp, attend a program or guided hike, geocache, picnic, take nature photos, and look for birds and other wildlife.
+First opened to the public in October, 2005, Government Canyon State Natural Area offers more than 41 miles of trails.
+Visitors can camp, attend a program or guided hike, geocache, picnic, take nature photos and look for birds and other wildlife.
 For those looking for a place to go birding, Government Canyon is a good place to find the endangered Golden-cheeked warbler.